chapmanjacobd/que/README.md

 ## Interface

-The default action `do` should append a job.
+The default action `do` should append a task.

-## Job execution
+## task execution

-We should fork a '\$SHELL' and run the job command, because a user may expect his shell parser.
+We should fork a '\$SHELL' and run the task command, because a user may expect his shell parser.

-## Job states
+## task states

 - queued
 - running